hunterboerner/magic-elixir-macro/README.md

 # Magic Elixir Macro

-The Elixir macro found in `sorry.exs` allows you to call functions without specifying the arguments (as long as the name matches a local variable).
+The Elixir macro found in `magic.ex` allows you to call functions without specifying the arguments (as long as the name matches a local variable).

+> A module that will turn functions annotated with `@replace :true` into functions with an additonal argument and then add arguments to zero arity function calls for functions that require arguments.

 ## Example
 ```elixir